 Zeller is a wildly popular restaurant in Budapest's downtown.
 Upon arrival, all guests are handed a complimentary Prosecco—albeit slightly flat and presented without much enthusiasm—before being led to one of the four indoor dining rooms.
 The best place to sit is in the light-filled interior courtyard topped with a sky window and featuring plenty of greenery.
-All tables are covered with doodle-inspiring paper and colored pencils.
+All tables comes with doodle-inspiring paper and colored pencils.

-The ratio of waiters-to-patrons is unusually high.
-While attentiveness is always a plus, a view without a server is rare, taking away from what otherwise could have been a more intimate dining experience.
-The crowd at Zeller is largely international as it comes highly recommended on various travel sites, and it's near St. Stephen’s Basilica, one of Budapest’s most frequented tourist destinations.
+At Zeller, the ratio of waiters-to-patrons is unusually high.
+While attentiveness is always a plus, a view without a server is rare, taking away from what otherwise could be a more intimate dining experience.
+The crowd consists of tourists as Zeller comes highly recommended on travel sites, and it's also near St. Stephen’s Basilica, one of Budapest’s main tourist destinations.
 Advance booking, therefore, is a must.